Something different: We Printed and Painted some Book Nooks!

 miniature painting service, Conquest, Conquest Last Argument of Kings, City States, miniature painting services, miniature painting commission, professional miniature painting, miniatures painting service

-Orruks and Maw-Gruntas Painted for Age of Sigmar
+Orruks Painted for Age of Sigmar

 When the Maw-Gruntas came out it was clear they were large.
 Just how large was something I was taken aback by.
 They’re megafauna pigs-as-armor.
 I bet goblins would try putting war engines on their backs except that they’d just get eaten.